Cookies on this website

 Motivated by the challenges in medical statistics

-Before becoming a part of the CSM, I obtained a BSc in Biotechnology/Biochemical Engineering from International Islamic University Malaysia in 2015, followed by an MSc in Statistics with Applications in Medicine from the University of Southampton in 2017.
-My diverse background motivates me to explore various areas of research and be involved in different kinds of studies.
+Before coming to Oxford, I obtained a BSc in Biotechnology/Biochemical Engineering from International Islamic University Malaysia, followed by an MSc in Statistics with Applications in Medicine from the University of Southampton.